fletchjp/MERG-Arduino-Software/TestKeyPad/matrixKeyboardMartinsEncoderMEGA34Event/README.md

-@mainpage Keypad Example for MEGA with 3 by 4 Keypad and Martin's encoder
+@mainpage Keypad Example for MEGA with 3 by 4 Keypad and Martin's encoder with Event code

-## matrixKeyboardMartinsEncoderMEGA34
+## matrixKeyboardMartinsEncoderMEGA34Event

 An Arduino sketch which uses a IoAbstraction libraries to control a keypad adding Martin's encoder.